Walk In

 about Dolmabahce Palace Skip The Line Ticket With Audio Guide

-How Can I Get to Dolmabahce Palace?
+How can I get to Dolmabahce Palace?

-• Taking the T1 tram line to Kabatas station, then walking about 10 minutes.
+Dolmabahce Palace is located in the Besiktas district of Istanbul.
+You can reach the Dolmabahce Palace by taking the T1 tram line to Kabatas station, then walking about 10 minutes.

-What to Do in Dolmabahce Palace?
+What to do in Dolmabahce Palace?

 What Was the Harem Used for in the Dolmabahce Palace?